electron/electron/docs/api/session.md

 Tells the Chrome API what to do when an extension requests a tab via i.e. `chrome.tabs.get` and how to handle "active" tab requests (i.e. `chrome.tabs.executeScript` without `tabId` parameter defaults to the active tab).

+Successive calls will only overwrite specified handlers.
+Passing `null` will reset a handler.

 ```javascript
 const { session, webContents } = require('electron')